+Computer Systems

-Computer Systems 1.
-Data representation 2.
-Data transmission 3.
-Hardware
+- 1. Data representation

+- 2. Data transmission

+- 3. Hardware

 - 4. Software

 - 5. The internet and its uses

 - 6. Automated and emerging technologies

-Algorithms, Programming and Logic 7.
-Algorithm design and problem-solving 8.
-Programming 9.
-Databases 10.
-Boolean logic
+Algorithms, Programming and Logic

+- 7. Algorithm design and problem-solving

+- 8. Programming

+- 9. Databases

-Pupils in Year 10 will They will also sit an internally assessed end of year examination which will cover all of the topics completed in the year.
+Pupils in Year 10 will have regular internal assessment, in the form of interim tests and end of term tests in order to monitor their progress throughout the year.
+They will also sit an internally assessed end of year examination which will cover all of the topics completed in the year.

-Pupils will have regular internal assessment, in the form of interim tests and end of term tests in order to monitor their progress throughout the year.
-At the end of the course pupils will complete two examinations of 1 hour 45 minutes in the Summer term.
+In Year 11, pupils will also sit regular internal assessments in addition to two examinations of 1 hour 45 minutes in the Summer term.
 Both papers have short-answer and structured questions.
 All questions must be completed and calculators will not be permitted.
 Paper 1 will focus on topics 1-6 and Paper 2 will focus on topics 7-10.